Chapter 15 - Animations

 The Mesh class needs to be updated to allocate the new VBOs for bone indices and bone weights.
 You will see that we use a maximum of four weights (and the associated bone indices per vertex)

 Now we can view how we render animated models and how they can coexist with static ones.
 Let's start with the SceneRender class.
-In this class we just need to setup a new uniform to pass the bones matrices (assigned to current animation frame) so they can be used in the shader.
-Besides that, render of static and animated entities do not have any additional impact over this class.
+In this class we just need to set up a new uniform to pass the bones matrices (assigned to current animation frame) so they can be used in the shader.
+Besides that, the render of static and animated entities do not have any additional impact over this class.

 For static models, we will pass an array of matrices set to null.
-We need to modify also the UniformsMap to add a new method to setup the values for an array of matrices:
+We also need to modify the UniformsMap to add a new method to set up the values for an array of matrices:

 We need to modify the scene vertex shader (scene.vert) to put into play animation data.
 We start by defining some constants and the new input attributes for bone weights and indices (we are using four elements per vertex so we use vec4 and ivec4).
-We pass also the bone matrices associated to current animation as a uniform.
+We also pass the bone matrices associated to current animation as a uniform.